mikeflynn/go-alexa/skillserver/README.md

 ```

 Details:
-* You define your endpoints by creating a `map[string]skillserver.EchoApplication` and loading it with `EchoApplication` types that specify the Application ID and handler function.
+* You define your endpoints by creating a `map[string]interface{}` and loading it with `EchoApplication` types that specify the Application ID and handler function.
 * All Skill endpoints must start with `/echo/` as that's the route grouping that has the security middleware.
 * Your handler is a regular `net/http` handler so you have full access to the request and ResponseWriter.
 * The JSON from the Echo request is already parsed for you.
 Grab it by calling `skillserver.GetEchoRequest(r *http.Request)`.